 Employers will need to determine which provisions impact them and how to adopt changes by working with their legal counsel on the changes that may require plan amendments.

-Since the bill is quite sizeable, we will continue to evaluate all the provisions that impact employer-related benefits as well as additional guidance from the IRS.
+Since the law is quite sizeable, we will continue to evaluate all the provisions that impact employer-related benefits as well as additional guidance from the IRS.
 Continue to check the Conduent Insights page for updates.

 Conduent cannot provide legal or tax advice regarding this law or its requirements.
 For those questions, you should consult your own legal counsel.